Default Distances Based on the CEV-KMV Model: Methodology

 \section{Methodology}

-\subsection{The KMV model}
+\subsection{The KMV Model}

 Default forecasting is one of the most enduring themes of credit risk.
 In the well-known KMV model, the key point is computing default probability.
-Firstly, we assume that the firm's asset value ($V_A(t)$) dynamics are given by a Geometric Brownian Motion (GBM):
+Firstly, we assume that the firm's asset value ($V_A(t)$) dynamics are given by a GBM:

 where $B(t)$ is a standard Brownian motion, $\mu_A$ and $\sigma_A$ represents the firm's asset value drift rate and volatility respectively.
 Let $D$ represents the debt of the company at a given maturity $T$, then naturally $V_A(T)<D$ means the company has no ability to afford its debt, which finally leads to default.
-In the KMV model $D$ is named default point and usually chosen to be a half of the long-term debt (LTD) plus the short-term debt (STD) at $t=0$.
+In the KMV model $D$ is named as default point and usually chosen to be a half of the long-term debt (LTD) plus the short-term debt (STD) at $t=0$.
 The default probability can be expressed as

-where $N(\cdot)$ is the standard normal cumulative distribution function, $r$ is the risk free interest rate, SHIBOR may be a suitable choice in China market.
+where $N(\cdot)$ is the standard normal cumulative distribution function, $r$ is the risk free interest rate, SHIBOR(ShangHai Interbank Offered Rate) or $3\%$ may be a suitable choice in China market.

-Unfortunately, both the firm's asset value $V_A(0)$ and the volatility $\sigma_A$ may be not easy to obtained, which makes it hard to compute (\ref{Equation.2}).
+Unfortunately, both the firm's asset value $V_A(0)$ and the volatility $\sigma_A$ may be not easy to obtained, which makes it hard to compute equation (\ref{eqn:PD}).
 However, the volatility of the firm's equity can be estimated by using the historical stock data.
 In order to make use of this, we regard the firm's equity ($V_E$) as a call option on $V_A$ with strike price $D$, so $V_E$ can be expressed as, of course, Black-Scholes-Merton formula: